JetBrains/guide/site/kotlin/tips/uml-diagrams-for-kotlin/index.md

   - /java/tips/uml-diagrams-for-kotlin/
 ---

-IntelliJ IDEA Ultimate supports creating and maintaining UML diagrams for Java code.
+IntelliJ IDEA with Ultimate subscription supports creating and maintaining UML diagrams for Java code.
 This is now also supported for Kotlin classes, so if you're working in a polyglot environment you can comfortably use diagrams whether you're writing Java or Kotlin code.

 {% cta %}